satansdeer/satansdeer.github.com/content/legacy-posts/javascript-promises/index.md

 ### Promise.all

-Accepts an iterable container of promises (usually an array) and returns a new promise that resolves when all promises in container resolve.
+Accepts an iterable container of promises ( an array) and returns a new promise that resolves when all promises in container resolve.

 The resolved promise will contain an array of results of passed promises.